 Volunteers are asked to survey their assigned site once a month from March through July.
-They are encouraged to check their site in February as many times wood or chorus frogs call earlier than March.
+They are encouraged to check their site in February so that western chorus frogs and wood frogs are not mis-represented.
 Often times however, volunteers are unable to complete surveys each month.
-For example, the vernal pool at Sand Run and Liberty Park, Pheasant Run in Silver Creek and Oxbow at Cascade Valley were only surveyed for two months out of five.
-This accounts for the low species diversity seen at these sites in Table 1.
+This often accounts for the low species diversity documented at a particular site.